Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 }
 ```

 And add the `custom-module.jar` to the classpath.
-But what will happen if you actually forgot to add `custom-module.jar` to the classpath?
+But what will happen, if you actually forgot to add `custom-module.jar` to the classpath?
 Knot.x will start the instance with following warning:

 ```
-2017-08-29 15:42:57 [vert.x-eventloop-thread-0] WARN i.k.launcher.KnotxStarterVerticle - Cannot find module descriptor file io.example.MyCustomModule.json on classpath
+2018-01-27 10:05:05.841 [vert.x-eventloop-thread-0] WARN  i.k.launcher.KnotxStarterVerticle - Can't deploy com.acme.MyCustomModuleVerticle
 ```

 Instance will start as though `com.acme.MyCustomModuleVerticle` didn't exist.